 Suntan is a protective measure taken by the skin in response to sun exposure.
 However, suntan is regulated by melanin.
 The lips contain little to no melanin, so they do not tan.

 - Phase 1 is the initial pinkening or slight darkening of the skin in reaction to melanin's exposure to the sun.
 This is the result of changes to the existing melanin in the skin.

 - Phase 2 of suntan occurs later - several hours, or even up to several days, after sun exposure - when the skin appears darker.
 This results from the skin producing more melanin and is what typically is referred to as "suntan."5

 Because they contain very little or no melanin, the process of sun tanning rarely occurs in the lips, making sunburn their primary type of reaction to sun exposure.

-Since sun damage to the lips is similar to sun damage to other areas of the skin, like measures must be taken to protect them as are taken to protect the skin in general.
+Since sun damage to the lips is similar to sun damage to other areas of the skin, similar measures must be taken to protect the lips as are taken to protect the skin in general.
 Proper sun protection and limiting sun exposure can significantly lower the incidence of sunburn on the lips.
 Steps that you can take are:

 - Wearing protective hats

 - Avoiding outdoor activities when the sun is "highest" in the sky